 When you are able to be compassionate, this actually raises your self-esteem.
 How you feel about yourself moves into a more positive light when you feel helpful towards others.

-But, once again, I’m not here to talk about ego Ha ha!
-But I sure do like talking about ego for some reason!
-Seriously though, our ego can turn our compassion off, and our compassion can turn our ego off.
+Our ego can turn our compassion off.
+And our compassion can turn our ego off.
 I don’t know if we can be egoic about the same thing we are compassionate about.